DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 #### Data Controller

-And finally, create a controller for a data action:
+Finally, you need to create a controller for a data action:

 {{snippet	Controllers/DataController.cs}}
 ~~~js